-CDC’s Division of Community Development works with communities to identify funding sources that will help them improve the quality of life available to their citizens.
+CDC's Division of Community Development works with communities to identify funding sources that will help them improve the quality of life available to their citizens.
 Working through the Louisiana Community Development Block Grant (LCDBG) and the Louisiana Capital Outlay program, CDC can assist a Louisiana community in applying for funding for repairs to streets and bridges, improvements to water and wastewater facilities, and other public infrastructure and community needs.
-Other services provided through the Division include Funding Referrals, Disaster Recovery Grant Assistance, and ADA Compliance Information.
+Other services provided through the Division include Funding Referrals and Disaster Recovery Grant Assistance.

 The mission of the Louisiana Community Development Block Grant Program is to award and administer federal financial assistance to units of general local government in federally designated areas of the State to further develop communities by providing a suitable living environment, and expanding economic opportunities principally for persons of low to moderate income in accordance with federal statutory requirements.
 As the local contact for the LCDBG program in Northwest Louisiana, CDC works with our governmental members to help them apply for funding through this program in order to achieve our goal of improving the overall quality of life for the citizens in the 10 parishes and the cities, towns, and villages here in Northwest Louisiana.
 If requested by the governmental entity, CDC will administer a resulting grant as part of its commitment to the development and improvement of public facilities for the clients we represent.